-Only qualified electrician shall make any electrical connections.
+Only a qualified electrician may make any electrical connections.

-Electrical connections shall be made according to wiring diagrams provided with the product.
+The electrical connections must be made according to the wiring diagrams that are provided with the product.

-Power supply shall be OFF and locked before making any electrical connections.
-Lockout-tagout procedures must be followed in accordance with local regulations.
-Refer to chapter Lockout - Tagout procedure.
+The power supply must be OFF and locked before making any electrical connections.
+The lockout-tagout procedures must be followed in accordance with the local regulations.
+See chapter Lockout-tagout procedure.